diyaindoliya/diyaindoliya.github.io/index.md

 more about me ~ I currently live in Cambridge, Massachusetts but I come from Newark, California in the SF Bay Area.
 My pronouns are they/all.
 I am a serial sock mismatcher.

 ### contact me
-I can be found by email at alinasar [at] mit [dot] edu.
+If your carrier pigeon is on holiday, I can be found by email at alinasar [at] mit [dot] edu.
 Come say hi!